teja-chalikanti/our-savior-community-garden/README.md

-# Backend for Our Savior Community Garden
+# Our Savior Community Garden

 This repository contains the backend code for the "Our Savior Community Garden" project.
 The backend is built using **FastAPI**, a modern Python framework for creating APIs.
 It provides endpoints for user authentication, managing schedules, and interacting with a MySQL database.